StarCpt/SE-GpsFolders/README.md

 ## Usage:

 #### Folder Name
+The folder name must be between 1 and 32 characters long and may not contain ":", "GPS" or any newline characters (\r and \n)

 Edit the "Folder Name" textbox to set the folder.
 Changing the tag in the description will work, but is not recommended.
 ![Annotation 2023-11-02 202813](https://github.com/StarCpt/SE-GpsFolders/assets/86216339/68c18125-722d-4619-8043-461ce9cc30e5)